perforce/helix-authentication-service/docs/Swarm.md

 1. Start `p4d` with logging to a file: `p4d -d -r p4root -L log`
 1. Enable command logging: `p4 configure set server=2`
 1. Create a `super` user and bestow super privileges.
+1. Be sure that `super` has a password and has a ticket.
 1. Allow non-SSO access: `p4 configure set auth.sso.allow.passwd=1`
 1. Install the extensions in the server: `AUTH_URL=https://192.168.1.66:3000 P4PORT=localhost:1666 node hook.js`
 1. Ensure extensions service URL is same as what Swarm uses so cookies will work.